-It’s not a great thing when your furnace is making a banging sound.
+It’s not a positive thing when your furnace is making a banging sound.
 It might mean a few things.

-Your ductwork can also create banging sounds when your furnace turns on, as the metal is expanding and contracting.
+Your ductwork can also produce banging sounds when your furnace switches on, since the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise

 If your furnace is buzzing or humming, it’s a flag there’s an electrical issue.
 This is most frequently seen with a dying blower fan motor, which will make a loud buzzing noise when your furnace begins to heat.
 It may also mean there’s trouble with the capacitor or transformer.
 All three of these issues need help from an experienced heating and cooling company like County Line Mechanical LLC.

 If your furnace is making knocking sounds, it’s typically a symptom that an internal part is dying.
 This might be anything from a bearing to a belt or the gas valve.
 It might also be a sign that your burners are dirty.

 These issues are usually uncovered during annual maintenance done by a certified HVAC professional.
 So, while we’re at your home doing repairs, don’t forget to check with us about booking your maintenance appointment for the upcoming year.

 A clicking sound might be the result of issues: worn bearings, gas valve troubles or ignition problems.
 All these troubles need pro support.